Modified Vector Quantization for Small-Cell Access Point Placement with Inter-Cell Interference: Simulation Methodology and Results

 \subsection{Simulation Parameters}

 A geographical area of dimensions $2 \text{ km} \times 2 \text{ km}$ is considered, consisting of $M = 8$ APs and $K = 2000$ users, and one randomly selected user in each cell communicates with its associated AP.
-The pathloss model in \eqref{eqn:pathloss} is used with $\gamma = 2$, shadow fading $z_{mk}$ ignored as it is averaged out in \eqref{eqn:multicell_capacity_1}, $c_0 = 75.86$ and $c_1 = 7.59 \times 10^{-7}$ as in \cite[eq.
+The pathloss model in \eqref{eqn:pathloss} is used with $\gamma = 2$, shadow fading $z_{mk}$ ignored as it is averaged out in Sections \ref{sec:Problem Formulations} and \ref{sec:acct_for_ici}, $c_0 = 75.86$ and $c_1 = 7.59 \times 10^{-7}$ as in \cite[eq.
 (4.36), eq.
 (4.37)]{nay18t} according to the COST 231 Hata propagation model, and $r_0 = 0.001$ km.
-Also, the value of the trade-off factor is chosen to be $\kappa = 5\times10^8$ and the step-size for the gradient descent is $\delta = 0.5$ for the ICI-aware Lloyd-type algorithms.
+Also, the value of the trade-off factor is chosen to be $\kappa = 5\times10^8$ and the step-size for the gradient descent is $\delta = 5\times10^{-5}$ for the Lloyd-$\chi$ algorithm and $\delta = 0.5$ for the ICI-aware Lloyd-type algorithms.
 Moreover, the uplink transmit power is $\rho_r = 200$ mW and the user distribution is a Gaussian Mixture Model (GMM) of the form